luxonis/models/README.md

 model:
   name: test_model
   type: # leave this empty (null)
-  pretrained: # local path to weights for whole model (overrides backbone weights) (string)
+  pretrained: # path to weights for whole model (overrides backbone weights) (string)

   backbone:
     name: # neme of the backbone (e.g. ResNet18)
-    pretrained: # local path to weights for backbone (string)
+    pretrained: # path to weights for backbone (string)
     params: # params specific to this backbone (dict)

   # neck is optional